daumienebi/cm_client_pc/README.md

    If by any chance anyone decides to clone this project for modification or any other use, you are free to do absolutely whatever you want with it, Goodluck ! 😶

-   Tip : change the debug_mode value to "false" in the Configuration.java file (src/es/daumienebi/comicmanagement/utils/Configuration.java) if you are modifying the project to avoid waitng for the Loading screen everytime you complie the project then set it back to "true" before generating the jar file to view the shitty loading screen.
+   Tip : change the debug_mode value to "true" in the Configuration.java file (src/es/daumienebi/comicmanagement/utils/Configuration.java) if you are modifying the project to avoid waitng for the Loading screen everytime you complie the project then set it back to "false" before generating the jar file to view the shitty loading screen later on.
    ![config](https://user-images.githubusercontent.com/90214727/212730875-0cd6430c-2309-4a8d-ad93-72a21be0ade9.PNG)

  ## Todo :